mrodden/logr/README.md

 ## Configuration

-The default logging implementation is `env_logger` which can be configured with the `GO_LANG` environment variable.
+The default logging implementation is `env_logger` which can be configured with the `GO_LOG` environment variable.

 Both the global logging level filter and per module declarations can be declared.
 The format is similar to the Rust `env_logger` crate.